rya-sge/access-denied/_posts/2025-10-28-railgun-overview.md

 Both rely on RAILGUN’s `shield()` and `transact()` smart contract functions, which leverage Poseidon hashing and zk-SNARK validation.
  While shielding and unshielding are visible on-chain, the internal transfers remain fully confidential.

+You can find more information about the Poseidon hash function in my article: [Poseidon Hash Function - Overview](https://rya-sge.github.io/access-denied/2025/05/27/poseidon-hash-function-overview/)

 ------

 ### Privacy in Action